umsundu/Proxy-Bypass/README.md

 # Proxy-Bypass using PowerShell.
 When PowerShell is available and you need to bypass those annoying corp proxies, give this a try.
 A proxy bypass using powershell.
-Sucecssfully used to bypass Menlo Security Web Gateway.
+Sucecssfully used to bypass Menlo Security Web Gateway but unfortunately it has failed on other proxy implementations.
+As we all know there is no silver bullet in this game!

 ## PowerShell code for proxy bypass.
 Paste as is into powershell session.